 With the expected scoring so high, it stands to reason Drew Brees ($9,000), in spite of his cost, will be a popular play.
 The Saints’ implied point total compared to the other teams on the slate means Brees has a good shot of being the highest-scoring quarterback on the slate as well.
 The question you’ll have to ask yourself is whether you’re more comfortable taking the field at QB or finding the requisite value throughout the rest of your roster to offset the cost it’ll take to roster Brees.

 Regardless of whether you decide to go heavy, light or completely fade Brees altogether, the trio of Alvin Kamara ($8,900), Michael Thomas ($8,800) and Mark Ingram ($7,400) figure to be busy.
-Not only are the Saints heavy favorites, but the Falcons are susceptible to the run, setting up a scenario in which Brees and Co. are running out the clock late in the game — an obvious plus for Kamara and Ingram.
-If you’re torn between these three, it’s worth noting that Thomas has only received double digit targets once over his last seven games.
-He’s remained productive in spite of the tighter workload, but was held to single digits in two of those contests in that span.
+Not only are the Saints heavy favorites, but the Falcons are susceptible to the run, setting up a scenario in which Brees and Co. are milking the clock late in the game — an obvious plus for Kamara and Ingram.
+If you’re torn between these three, it’s worth noting that Thomas has only received double-digit targets once over his last seven games.
+He’s remained productive in spite of the tighter workload, but was below 10 FanDuel points in two contests over that span.
 Nobody is going to scoff at the notion of rostering Thomas, but when you only have room for a finite number of studs, you have to nitpick.